alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 The NMOS terms 'Controller', 'Node', 'Source', 'Flow', 'Sender', 'Receiver' are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-A 'sub-Flow' is defined as a Flow of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` part of a MPEG2-TS stream produced by a Sender.
+A 'sub-Flow' is defined as a Flow of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` part of a MPEG2-TS Stream produced by a Sender.

-A 'sub-Stream' is defined as a stream of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` part of a MPEG2-TS stream consumed by a Receiver.
+A 'sub-Stream' is defined as a Stream of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` part of a MPEG2-TS Stream consumed by a Receiver.

 ## H.222.0 IS-04 Sources, Flows and Senders